RedFOX Labs [old] (RFOX) Achieves Market Capitalization of $1.98 Million

-RedFOX Labs [old] (CURRENCY:RFOX) traded down 0.6% against the dollar during the one day period ending at 19:00 PM Eastern on June 14th.
-RedFOX Labs [old] has a total market cap of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last day.
-Over the last week, RedFOX Labs [old] has traded down 11.2% against the dollar.
-One RedFOX Labs [old] coin can now be bought for about $0.0146 or 0.00000093 BTC on cryptocurrency exchanges.
+RedFOX Labs [old] (CURRENCY:RFOX) traded down 0.6% against the dollar during the 24-hour period ending at 23:00 PM E.T. on June 19th.
+In the last week, RedFOX Labs [old] has traded 11.2% lower against the dollar.
+RedFOX Labs [old] has a market capitalization of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last day.
+One RedFOX Labs [old] coin can currently be bought for $0.0146 or 0.00000093 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.